 It is widely recognised that people tend to identify with their groups.
 They also tend to have negative views about some other groups – out-groups.
 But why do some outgroups attract hostility and discrimination but others are treated neutrally or sometimes even admired?
 This is what Realistic Conflict Theory (RCT) tries to explain.

-RCT states that, whenever there are 2 or more groups seeking the same limited resources, this will lead to conflict, negative stereotypes and beliefs about the outgroup – prejudice – and discrimination between the groups.
-The conflict can lead to increasing animosity and eventually to violence.
+RCT states that, whenever there are 2 or more groups seeking the same limited resources, this will lead to conflict, negative stereotypes and beliefs about the out-group – prejudice – and discrimination between the groups.
+The negative beliefs about the out-group become shared memes, affecting the schematic set-up of the group members.
+The conflict generated can lead to increasing animosity and eventually to violence.
 Competition over resources can be played out as a ‘zero-sum game’, in which only one group is the winner (obtained the needed or wanted resources) and the other loses (unable to obtain the limited resource due to the winning group achieving the limited resource first).
 The likely length and severity of the conflict is based upon the perceived value and shortage of the given resource.

 It is tempting to think of ‘limited resources’ as BEIGE survival needs – eg: water and food – but, depending on which vMEMES are dominant in the vMEME stack, ‘resources’ can be money, jobs, places in schools or even social resources such as friends.